-While there are many companies who promise they have the best solution for your debt, you don’t actually need assistance from a company.
-With just a little effort and planning you can pay off your debt on your own using a variety of debt repayment strategies.
+While there are many companies who promise they have the best solution for your debt, most of the time you don’t actually need assistance from a company.
+With just a little effort and planning you can pay off your debt on your own, using several proven debt repayment strategies.

 Two Methods to Pay Off Credit Card Debt

 Two common methods for credit card debt reduction typically break down into two categories – low balance debt reduction and high APR debt reduction.
 These two strategies have advantages and drawbacks, and each one is reviewed in more detail below.

 Followers of Dave Ramsey may recognize this strategy as the “Debt Snowball.”
 It involves paying off the lowest balances first, then using that momentum to tackle larger and larger balances.
 There is real evidence that this method works the best, since it uses consumer psychology to make paying down debt easier.

 This strategy takes a different approach, tackling the balances with the highest interest rates, regardless of their size.
 This method is commonly referred to as the "Debt Avalanche" strategy.
 It’s also an effective way to pay off credit card debt.

 No matter which strategy you choose, the debt reduction process works in largely the same way.
 Taking a step-by-step process is generally the best approach, and those steps are: